sebscho/PUI2017_ses515/HW2_ses515/Readme.md

 * parse data with datatime
 * plot y variable dependant upon time

-## Collaboration

-I was largely along for the ride this week, and learned something from everyone I spoke to this week: from Rebecca who caught that I was working in the wrong kernel, to Prince and Professor Bianco, who helped me with my environmental variables, to Christian who helped me format my csv output.
-I was initially in a slack group with: Charlie, Jack, Prince, and Dana, where we determined how to uses argr(sys).
-Over the weekend, I worked with Prince and Dana, to finalize our first two scripts.
-Dana and I worked together on the third assignment, to use pandas to read from the csv.

-Primary collaborators: Dana, Prince - troubleshooting first two scripts while I couldn't access Jupyter

 ## Notes

 For most of the weekend I was unable to access Jupytr hub from compute.
 Instead, I used anaconda to work from my local machine, pushed to github, and pulled down on compute from there.
 The inconsistencies with the data facility were particularly trying this week.